 Software developers can’t escape code quality – either it compiles or it does not.
 That is why it is important to have a robust software development lifecycle, one with gated with software signoffs along the way.
 If the code fails a test early on, it is both cost effective and time efficient to fix it then rather than later in the process.

 So, quality should be assumed first.
 If the final production code hangs or failures, that’s not good.
 Yet it is entirely possible to create stable, quality code that’s still vulnerable.

 For example, there may be implementation problems which might not cause the application to crash but might lead to vulnerabilities.
 There may also be architectural problems which are more subtle and, again, won’t fail but might lead to vulnerabilities.
 Without an external pen test or security review, these problems might make it through QA testing only to show up later.

 Heartbleed, for example, was an implementation flaw in the SSL heartbeat function within OpenSSL.
 It existed in the wild for nearly two years before anyone caught it.

 How do we identify these software weaknesses?
 The MITRE organization has created a Common Weakness Enumeration (CWE) database that includes such categories as Improper Input Validation, Uncontrolled Resource Consumption (‘Resource Exhaustion’), and Integer Overflow or Wraparound.
-Some of these are rolled up into Top N lists such as the OWASP Top 10 or the SANS Top 25.
+Some of these are rolled up into Top N lists such as the OWASP Top 10 or the CWE Top 25.
 Checking code against these lists is a good first step.